 Who am I?

 Greetings MOBAFire!
 I'm jhoijhoi, a casual League player since Season One.
 I was Platinum V (OCE) in S6.
-Ashe was the first champion I unlocked and I have played hundreds of games as her through every Season, Elo and Game Mode.
+Ashe was the first champion I unlocked and I have played hundreds of games as her through every Season, multiple Elos and Game Modes.
+I'm currently sitting at a Level 6 Mastery of Ashe.

-Off the Ashe pick from Worlds, it is easy to see why she's a viable Marksman pick in Ranked or Normal Queue; however, she is heavily dependent on team composition.
+Ashe is one of the best Marksman picks in Ranked or Normal Queue; however, she is heavily dependent on team composition.
 Ashe’s greatest asset is her ability to initiate ganks, skirmishes and teamfights with Enchanted Crystal Arrow, but this comes at the cost of low mobility and few defensive abilities.

 + Can initiate fights at range + Frost Shot allows you to easily kite and chase + Volley provides waveclear and poke + Strong level 1 with Frost Shot and Volley + Crits grant extra slow on AAs + Long autoattack range